cashubtc/nuts/CTF.md

 2. All outputs MUST use a regular keyset (same unit as the input conditional keyset)
 3. If the mint has already recorded a valid attestation for this outcome collection, it MAY skip steps 4-5 and proceed directly to step 6
 4. Each input MUST include a valid `witness` with `oracle_sigs`
 5. Verify `oracle_sigs` contains at least `threshold` entries from distinct oracles (identified by `oracle_pubkey`).
 For each entry, verify `oracle_sig` against the `oracle_pubkey` using the [DLC signing algorithm](https://github.com/discreetlogcontracts/dlcspecs/blob/master/Oracle.md#signing-algorithm) with tagged hash `"DLC/oracle/attestation/v0"` and the UTF-8 NFC-normalized outcome string.
-For numeric conditions ([NUT-30][30]), see the extended digit-decomposition witness verification.
+For numeric conditions ([NUT-CTF-numeric][CTF-numeric]), see the extended digit-decomposition witness verification.
 6. The mint MUST verify that this outcome collection is the attested winner (see [Attestation Handling](#attestation-handling))

 ### Attestation Handling